Cognitive bias: History

 The notion of cognitive biases was introduced by Amos Tversky and Daniel Kahneman in 1972 and grew out of their experience of people's innumeracy, or inability to reason intuitively with the greater orders of magnitude.
 Tversky, Kahneman, and colleagues demonstrated several replicable ways in which human judgments and decisions differ from rational choice theory.
 Their 1974 paper, Judgment under Uncertainty: Heuristics and Biases, outlined how people rely on mental shortcuts when making judgments under uncertainty.
 Experiments such as the "Linda problem" grew into heuristics and biases research programs, which spread beyond academic psychology into other disciplines including medicine and political science.

 The list of cognitive biases has long been a topic of critique.
 In psychology a "rationality war" unfolded between Gerd Gigerenzer and the Kahneman and Tversky school, which pivoted on whether biases are primarily defects of human cognition or the result of behavioural patterns that are actually adaptive or "ecologically rational".
 Gerd Gigerenzer has historically been one of the main opponents to cognitive biases and heuristics.
 This debate has recently reignited, with critiques arguing there has been an overemphasis on biases in human cognition.

+A kind of middle ground was put forward by Martie Haselton and David Buss, which acknowledges both the defect and adaptivity of cognitive biases.
+In this model, evolution favors a bias toward the least costly error.
 Koster, Fox & MacLeod (2009) introduced the concept of cognitive bias modification, which focuses on reducing maladaptive cognitive patterns through computer-based attention training and behavioral tasks.